Efficient Estimation of COM-Poisson Regression and Generalized Additive Model: A CMP Generalized Additive Model

+A generalized additive model (GAM) \citep{has90} is a generalized linear model (GLM; \cite{mcc89}) with a linear predictor involving smooth functions of covariates:

+where $g(\cdot)$ is a smooth monotonic and twice differentiable link function, $\boldsymbol{x}_i^*$ is the $i$th row of $X^*$, which is the model matrix for the parametric model components, $\boldsymbol{\theta}^*$ is the parameter vector, and $f_j$ are the smooth functions of the covariate $\boldsymbol{x}_j$ and they are subject to identifiability constraints, such as $\sum_{i=1}^{n}f_j(x_{ij})=0$ for all $j$.
+There exist multiple methods for estimating the smooth functions $f_j$ \citep{has90,has86,woo06,rup03,ramsay2006functional, gu2013smoothing}.
+Among those the two most popular approaches that use spline bases are smoothing splines \citep{has86,has90} and penalized splines \citep{woo06}.

-The back-fitting method is elegant as it has the flexibility to incorporate a wide variety of smoothing methods for component estimation.
-However, as suggested by \citet{woo06}, it is not easy to efficiently integrate the estimation of the smooth parameter into the model estimation framework.
-Common methods to estimate smooth parameters such as generalized cross-validation (GCV) might not work well especially with GLMs.
-While one could estimate the global smooth matrix for the whole model, such estimation is computationally intensive. \citet{woo06} proposed the penalized smoothing spline approach which can efficiently integrate the smoothness selection criterion into the estimation framework.
-Since we focus only on smoothing splines in this paper, we leave the topic of penalized splines with CMP for future work.
+The smoothing splines approach uses the \emph{backfitting} algorithm to estimate the smooth functions.
+The algorithm can be used within the IRLS framework by incorporating another inner loop to estimate smooth functions at every iteration.
+The \emph{backfitting} algorithm is elegant as it has the flexibility to incorporate a wide variety of smoothing methods for component estimation.
+The convergence of the backfitting algorithm and its related properties can be found in \cite{buj89}.
+However, as suggested by \citet{woo06,gu91}, it is not easy to efficiently integrate the estimation of the smoothing parameter into the model estimation framework.
+Traditional methods such as cross validation are often prohibitive because of the high computational cost involved in the search for multiple smoothing parameters.

+The penalized splines approach has become a popular choice for fitting additive models due to the availability of a variety of methods with efficient implementations \citep{woo07}.
+The idea is to represent each $f_j$ with intermediate rank spline-type basis expansions, in which case the model becomes the GLM.
+In order to avoid overfitting, the model is estimated by penalized likelihood maximization.
+In practice, the penalized maximum likelihood is maximized by penalized iteratively re-weighted least squares (P-IRLS).
+In particular, the GAM is fitted by iteratively minimizing

+$T^{(k)}$ denotes the adjusted response variable and $W^{(k)}$ denotes the weights at the $k$th iteration of the P-IRLS algorithm.
+The $S_j$ are matrices of known coefficients such that $\boldsymbol{\beta}^TS_j\boldsymbol{\beta}$ measures the roughness of $f_j$.
+The $\eta_j$ are smoothing parameters that control the trade-off between fit and smoothness and their selection can be achieved by minimizing the Generalized Cross Validation (GCV) score, AIC, or another criterion \citep{woo06,wood2004stable,wood2008fast}.

+There are two types of computational methods available for the estimation of $\eta_j$. (i) \emph{Performance iteration} uses the fact that at each P-IRLS step a working penalized linear model is estimated and the smoothing parameter estimation can be performed on each such working model. (ii) In \emph{outer iteration} the P-IRLS algorithm is iterated to convergence for each trial set of smoothing parameters and the GCV or AIC scores are only evaluated on convergence \citep{woo06}.